 North Shore Kauai Scuba Diving

-*** DUE TO FLOODING ON THE NORTH SHORE OF KAUAI LAST YEAR THE ROAD WAS WASHED OUT TO THE DIVE SITE.
+*** 2019 UPDATE: DUE TO FLOODING ON THE NORTH SHORE OF KAUAI LAST YEAR THE ROAD WAS WASHED OUT TO THE DIVE SITE.
 TUNNELS DIVING WILL NOT BE HAPPENING UNTIL FURTHER NOTICE.
 WE WILL UPDATE THIS PAGE JUST AS SOON AS WE KNOW.
 YOU WOULD BE WELCOME TO GUARANTEE A SPACE ON OUR SOUTH SHORE DIVES (SHORE, BOAT, SCOOTER, TWILIGHT/NIGHT) DURING YOUR STAY***

 The most popular north shore dive site is called Tunnels Reef.
 This reef is located approximately 15 minutes past Hanalei on a beautiful white sand beach with stunning Bali Hai views.
 We set up all of your equipment close to the water in a comfortable shaded setting.
 Chilled refreshments and light snacks are provided.
 Tunnels Reef is a wall dive which is located just steps from the waters’ edge.
 The reef itself is an ancient lava flow full of cracks, crevices, and large caverns which spiral through the reef.
 We have both an inner and an outer reef, which makes Tunnels Reef perfect for a two tank experience.
 This site is known for having some of the best topography on the entire island.
 As divers, we can venture through the lava formations that are full of sunlight and have crystal clear visibility (only certified divers can go through overhead environments).
 This site is famous for its’ topography as well as for the chance to see larger pelagic animals.
 The maximum depth here is 55 feet with an average bottom time of 45 minutes, depending upon air consumption.
 The dive time at Tunnels Reef is 8:00 am.
 We do not conduct afternoon dives at Tunnels Reef because it gets very windy and the visibility dramatically decreases.